The-Monkeys-and-MAUD/monkeybones/README.md

   cd /path/to/MyProject
   ```

-## Step 2: Run grunt-init, specifying MonkeyBones as the project template
+#### Step 2: Run grunt-init, specifying MonkeyBones as the project template

   ```
   grunt-init monkeybones
   ```

-You'll see a standard message:
+You'll see some standard messages eg (at the time of writing this):

 ```
 Running "init:monkeybones" (init) task
 This task will create one or more files in the current directory, based on the environment and the answers to a few questions.
-Note that answering "?" to any question will show question-specific help and pressing return without answering a question will automatically choose the default option.
+Note that answering "?" to any question will show question-specific help and answering "none" to most questions will leave its value blank.

+"monkeybones" template notes:
+A web project template with a ready-made Gruntfile to give you javascript minification, Sass compilation, unit testing and more, as well as optional Laravel 4.0, backbone.js and/or acceptance testing framework.
+Using npm install to get template script dependencies.
 ```

-Note that  If there are any existing files in the current directory, grunt-init will fail and you will see this message:
+Note that if there are any existing files in the current directory, grunt-init will fail and you will see this message:

 ```
 Warning: Existing files may be overwritten!
 Use –force to continue.